 Both tea and coffee have caffeine and antioxidants.
 They help in weight loss and can make your mind calm yet, at the same time, attentive.
-Despite of these known health benefits from both drinks, many still believe that coffee is not healthy like tea.
+Despite these known health benefits from both drinks, many still believe that coffee is not healthy like tea.
 Curious if this is true or not?
 We will see if coffee is overall just healthy like tea or vice versa.
-Coffee and tea can provide health benefits when consumed in moderation; putting too much sugar or condiments will make the drinks less healthy.
+Coffee and tea can provide health benefits when consumed in moderation; put-ting too much sugar or condiments will make the drinks less healthy.

-Less Caffeine but can still boost energy levels and help you be calm because tea is rich in L-Theanine.
+- Less caffeine but can still boost energy levels and help you be calm because tea is rich in L-Theanine

 It helps to recover from stressful tasks because tea lowers cortisol, a stress hormone, making the drinkers feel more relaxed.

-Can fight depression – tea lowers stress levels since it is a drink for calming and meditation, while coffee boosts high energy because of the caffeine levels.
+It can fight depression – tea lowers stress levels since it is a drink for calming and meditation, while coffee boosts high energy because of the caffeine levels.

 Can boost the immune system.

 Drinking 2 cups of plain coffee (no sugar and milk added) every day can boost the immune system because of the antioxidants.
-Based on a study, A half teaspoon of cinnamon, especially Ceylon cinnamon, can add protection to your heart and brain.
+Based on a study, half a teaspoon of cinnamon, especially Ceylon cinnamon, can add protection to your heart and brain.

 Now, here are the reasons why coffee is healthier and better than tea

 Be it in the workplace or a café, coffee makes our daily lives feel with energy, and we often hold a cup of coffee when we have conversations with our colleagues.
-Whether it's black coffee or a coffee with a bit of cream and sugar, the following are its benefits:
+Whether it's black coffee or coffee with a bit of cream and sugar, the following are its benefits:

 Just a reminder: Don't consume too much caffeine.
 The amount of caffeine that is safe is 400mg per day, 240ml coffee has 95mg caffeine, and black tea has 47 mg.
 Consuming too much caffeine will make you lose sleep and might cause heart palpitations or dizziness.